viperleed/viperleed/doc/content/calc/sections/error_calculation.rst

 ..
 [1] It is a common mistake to refer to |varR| as the "variance" of the
        |R factor|.
-This is **wrong**, as, dimensionally speaking, it does
+This is **wrong**, as, from a dimensional point of view,
-       not correspond to a variance (it is proportional to |RP|, not to its square).
+       it does not correspond to a variance (it is proportional to |RP|, not to its square).
 If it were a variance, it would not make sense to calculate |R+varR|.
-The original "\ :math:`\mathrm{var}`" abbreviation was probably intended as a contraction for "variation" :cite:p:`pendryReliabilityFactorsLEED1980`.
+       The original "\ :math:`\mathrm{var}`" abbreviation was
+       probably intended as a contraction for "variation" :cite:p:`pendryReliabilityFactorsLEED1980`.